China calls for ‘urgent’ action on Gaza as Muslim majority nations arrive in Beijing - KTVZ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Xiaofei Xu, Martin Goillandeau, Mengchen Zhang and Sophie Jeong contributed to this report.
+CNN’s Xiaofei Xu, Martin Goillandeau, Mengchen Zhang, Jennifer Hansler and Sophie Jeong contributed to this report.